adaltas/node-csv-docs/src/documents/parse/index.html.md

 [the "samples" folder][parse-samples] and [the "test" folder][parse-test].

 The source code uses modern JavaScript features and run natively in Node 7.6+.
-For older browsers or older versions of Node, however, transpilation is required.
+For older browsers or older versions of Node, use the modules inside "./lib/es5".

 ### Stream API